GioF71/librespot-docker/README.md

 SPOTIFY_PASSWORD=mypassword
 ```

-Please note that username and password is deprecated as an authentication method in librespot.
+e that username and password is deprecated as an authentication method in librespot.

 ##### Docker-compose in Alsa mode